Social Issues

 Fish and seafood are often recommended as good sources of healthy nutrients like protein and essential fatty acids.
 Some research even suggests that fish may help you live longer, with a lower risk for disease.
 But how much truth is there to these claims?
 What about contamination with mercury and other heavy metals?
 And what about the ethical and sustainability concerns?

-Some studies tell us that people who eat fish live longer and enjoy healthier lives, with lower risk for chronic diseases that impact much of the Western world.
-For instance, the ongoing Adventist Health Study has so far found that vegetarians outlive omnivores, vegans outlive vegetarians, and pescatarians – people who avoid all animal products except for fish – appear to have the longest life expectancy of all.
+Some studies suggest that people who eat fish live longer and enjoy healthier lives, with a lower risk of chronic diseases that affect much of the Western world.
+For instance, the ongoing Adventist Health Study has so far found that vegetarians outlive omnivores, vegans outlive vegetarians, and pescatarians (people who avoid all animal products except for fish) appear to have the longest life expectancy of all.

-Meanwhile, in a 2019 review of 44 studies that was published in the highly specialized medical journal PLEFA (“Prostaglandins, Leukotrienes & Essential Fatty Acids” isn’t what most people would call light reading), researchers concluded that children of mothers who ate seafood weekly had significantly higher verbal I.Q. scores.
-The review also concluded that children who ate seafood had better school grades, and higher I.Q. by as much as 9.5 points when compared to their peers who ate no fish.
+Meanwhile, in a 2019 review of 44 studies published in the highly specialized medical journal PLEFA (Prostaglandins, Leukotrienes and Essential Fatty Acids isn’t what most people would call light reading), researchers concluded that children of mothers who ate seafood weekly had significantly higher verbal IQ scores.
+The review also concluded that children who ate seafood had better school grades and higher IQ scores than their peers who ate no fish, by as much as 9.5 points.

 Why are we seeing these benefits?
-Is it because fish is high in the long chain omega 3 fatty acids, EPA and DHA, and these are beneficial for brain and cardiovascular health?
-Is it because fish-eaters are generally eating less red meat, or less processed foods – and these are the real culprits in ill-health?
+Is it because fish is high in the long-chain omega-3 fatty acids, EPA and DHA, and these are beneficial for brain and cardiovascular health?
+Is it because fish-eaters are generally eating less red meat, or less processed foods, and these are the real culprits in harming cognitive development?
 Do fish-eaters tend to get more exercise?
 Are they less likely to smoke?
-Do they live healthier lifestyles, in general?
+Do they generally live healthier lifestyles?

 Research is ongoing, and the data isn’t necessarily conclusive.
-However, there is a large body of evidence that for most people, at least compared to the Standard American Diet, fish consumption may be linked to positive health outcomes.
+However, there is substantial evidence that, for most people, at least compared with the Standard American Diet, fish consumption may be linked to positive health outcomes.

-And there are some other issues, too.
-Wild fish swim in polluted waters and exist at the top of very long food chains.
-As a result, many wild fish today are contaminated with dangerous levels of mercury, polychlorinated biphenyls (PCBs), and other toxins.
+And there are other issues as well.
+Modern fish swim in polluted waters and exist at the top of very long food chains.
+As a result, many fish today are contaminated with dangerous levels of mercury, polychlorinated biphenyls (PCBs), and other toxins.
 And industrialized fishing operations are practically strip-mining the oceans, leaving fish stocks depleted, eviscerating marine food chains, and threatening the viability of the commercial fishing industry for future generations.

 What about fish farms?
-They have some big, big problems, too.
-So more people are wondering what is it about seafood that seems beneficial – and whether there are any better ways to derive the benefits, without devastating our oceans or exposing consumers to dangerous levels of pollution.
+They have some big, big problems, too, which we’ll explore below.
+So many people are wondering whether there are any better ways to obtain the health benefits of eating fish without devastating our oceans or exposing consumers to dangerous levels of pollution.

 Types of Fishing

-When we think of fishing, we conjure up images of intrepid fisherman in yellow oilskin jackets bravely sailing out of the harbour, enduring lashing rain and fierce winds, and returning at the end of the day with a fresh catch.
-That romantic vision has nothing to do with how fish are caught these days.
+When many of us think of fishing, we conjure up images of intrepid fishermen in yellow oilskin jackets bravely sailing out of the harbour, enduring lashing rain and fierce winds, and returning at the end of the day with a fresh catch.
+That romantic vision has nothing to do with how most fish are caught these days.
 The modern fishing industry relies on two methods for the vast majority of its product: trawling in oceans and seas, and farming in human-made lakes and tanks.

 Wild-Caught Fish